-Sustainable Environmental Development Watch plans to design a communications toolkit to address barriers in integrating climate change in Kenya.
+Sustainable Environmental Development Watch plans to design a communications strategy and toolkit to address barriers in integrating climate change in Kenya.
 This project will contribute toward better articulating climate information, reduce knowledge gaps and provide understanding of the benefits of the different inter-related roles in carrying out climate actions by the Kenyan people, state and business sector.

 Kenya's vulnerability to the impacts of climate change is experienced as back to back floods and droughts increasing in frequency, intensity and duration.
 This has led to displacement of people, the loss of human and animal life, as well as destruction of infrastructure.
-Sustainable Environmental Development Watch will contribute toward increasing public awareness on climate resilience options and opportunities with the climate change communication toolkit it will design.
+Sustainable Environmental Development Watch will contribute toward increasing public awareness on climate resilience options and opportunities with the climate change communication strategy and toolkit it will design.

 The project will hold 9 two-day learning and training sessions on the entry points and the different roles of government, civil society and business that can support the implementation of the priority climate actions.
 The sessions will be categorised as 1 for national participants or stakeholders and 8 for the 47 counties which will be clustered into blocs.